macumbista/vectorsynthesis/README.md

 	The files with "help" in their name are very good examples to start with.
 	The files without "help" in their name are the abstractions themselves, without any controls.
+	The files with ".txt" extension are backup data for the various 3D shapes.

 	Audio Interface Output 1 : Horizontal
 	Audio Interface Output 2 : Vertical